AndresEnix/aws-ec2-jenkins-cf-deploy/README.md

 # aws-jenkins-deploy
-Repository that contains the code to deploy Jenkins on EC2
+Repository that contains the code to deploy Jenkins on EC2 using ansible and cloud formation

 ## Getting Started
 Just clone the project and execute the ./run.sh script